deannah/6270krotus/README.md

 Estimates robot's position, theta, and velocity.

+##### FieldModel

+Essentially keeps track of which points are passable and which are not.
+Need to figure out how to deal with hexagons and whether or not to hardcode inner hexagon.
+Ideally this would know where dispensers are which I'm guessing has to be hard coded?
+Maybe it'll also know where the goal is.
+It probably has to...

 ##### GlobalController

-Keeps track of list of tasks, sets LocalController into motion
+Keeps track of list of tasks, sets LocalController into motion, uses RRT for navigational choices.

+##### RRT

+Using Rapidly Exploring Random Tree to make paths to points and navigate the robot or something.
+I don't actually know exactly how this will be utilized by GlobalController yet.

 ##### LocalController

-Executes current task, whether that be navigate to a point (drive and turn), operate servo, activate IR sensor...
+Executes current task, whether that be navigate to a point (drive and turn), operate servo, activate IR...

 Controlled by GlobalController, makes use of RobotModel for estimates.